The National Gingerbread House Competition™

 The 28TH Annual National Gingerbread House Competition Announces Modern And Safe Approach For 2020

-The Omni Grove Park Inn is revolutionizing the National Gingerbread House Competition – the largest in the world! – for the 2020 holiday season to ensure that the competition’s legacy built on design, innovation and tradition continues safely for future generations.
+The Omni Grove Park Inn revolutionized the National Gingerbread House Competition – the largest in the world! – for the 2020 holiday season to ensure that the competition’s legacy built on design, innovation and tradition continued safely for future generations.

-The competition will continue virtually without a public display of Gingerbread Houses at the historic hotel due to restrictions surrounding COVID-19.
-Considering this, the hotel is generating unique, engaging experiences in place of a physical display, including socially distanced alternatives for hotel guests and fans at home to view the Gingerbread finalists.
+The competition was conducted virtually without a public display of Gingerbread Houses at the historic hotel due to restrictions surrounding COVID-19.
+Considering this, the hotel generated unique, engaging experiences in place of a physical display, including socially distanced alternatives for hotel guests and fans at home to view the Gingerbread finalists.

-A renowned group of food, arts and media professionals – including Food Network star Carla Hall – will formally judge the Gingerbread designs both virtually and in-person.
+A renowned group of food, arts and media professionals – including Food Network star Carla Hall – formally judged the Gingerbread designs both virtually and in-person.

-To see the top winners from the 2019 competition, please click here.
+To see the top winners from the 2020 competition, please visit our 12 Days of Gingerbread gallery click here.

 How It All Began